• Travel

 Chalkboard Christmas Tree Ornament

-Here at the Educators’ Spin On It, we love books and activities that accompany them.
-This easy to make Chalkboard Christmas Tree ornament was inspired by the book, “The Biggest Christmas Tree Ever.”
+Here at the Educators’ Spin On It, we love books and the activities that accompany them.
+This easy-to-make Chalkboard Christmas Tree ornament was inspired by the book, “The Biggest Christmas Tree Ever.”

 Read to find out how you and your child can make this wood craft (with alternative directions for cardboard too)!